Matt54633/EmissionIQ/README.md

  - Modules - Folders for each individual piece of app functionality, containing the MVVM structure for each
  - Resources - JSON files for data sources along with project assets
  - Supporting Files - Wrapper Views required for the application
- - Preview Content - Assets required for Xcode previews (Empty)
+ - Preview Content - Assets required for Xcode previews

 ## Installation Guide